 This unconventional job allows retirees to visit sunny vacation spots, enjoy high-class amenities and meet interesting people from around the world.

 - Child care help

 Pay can vary, but nearly all cruise line jobs come with significant perks.
 In most cases, your cabin is free, and you likely won’t pay for food or uniforms while at sea, either.

 Cruise lines hire frequently, especially in winter and fall.
 Contracts typically last from six to eight months.

 Can I Still Work if I Receive Social Security or a Pension?

 Generally, you can work if you’re collecting pension money, but there are some limitations.

-Social Security also has limitations for people who want to continue to work in retirement, but only for those who retire early.
+But there are limitations for people who want to continue to work in retirement and also begin taking Social Security, but only for those who retire early.